Traewelling/help-pages/content/features/timetable/_index.en.md

 If you want to check into a journey that we can not obtain via Transitous, you can create the [trip manually](/en/features/manual-trips).

+### Why the migration to Transitous?

+Until January 2025, we at Träwelling accessed timetable data via a HAFAS interface from Deutsche Bahn.
+However, this was finally deactivated in January 2025 when DB Business Navigator was switched off.
+As a result, it was no longer possible to check in for almost a week.

+We then integrated an alternative interface from bahn.de at short notice to restore functionality.
+However, this interface was not intended for external projects and is therefore unstable.
+In April 2025, we suddenly only received the error ‘Access Denied’ - our servers could no longer retrieve timetable data.

+Although this is only an assumption, we assume that our IP address was blocked by Deutsche Bahn.
+As we rely on a stable and open data source, migrating to Transitous was the next logical step.

 ### What is Transitous?

 Transitous is a free, open routing service for public transportation,